alexandrosnic/DD2380_Artificial-Intelligence/README.md

 In this task you should show that you know how to estimate the model parameters for an HMM.
 You will be given a starting guess of a HMM (transition matrix, emission matrix and initial state probability distribution) and a sequence of emissions and you should train the HMM to maximize the probability of observing the given sequence of emissions.

-- Combining the forward- and backward-passing algorithms: a-pass & ß-pass
+- Combining the forward- and backward-passing algorithms: a-pass & ÃŸ-pass
 - Creating di-gamma gamma_t(i,j) and gamma gamma_t(i) in order to re-estimate parameters lambda = (A,B,p)  iteratively until convergence criteria is met
 - Creating di-gamma $gamma_{t}(i,j)$ and gamma $gamma_{t}(i)$ in order to re-estimate parameters lambda = (A,B,p)  iteratively until convergence criteria is met